 Nose Surgery – Rhinoplasty

-Rhinoplasty, or nose surgery, is one of the most common plastic surgery procedures performed today.
-It can reshape, reduce or augment a person’s nose to achieve facial harmony and boost self-confidence.
-It may be performed as a reconstructive procedure to correct a birth defect or an injury such as a broken nose.
+Rhinoplasty, or plastic surgery of the nose, is one of the most common cosmetic surgery procedures performed by Dr. Hutchinson.
+It is designed to reshape, reduce, or augment a person’s nose to achieve facial harmony and boost self-confidence.
+It may also be performed as a reconstructive procedure to correct a congenital malformation present at birth, or after trauma or injury which results in a broken nose, or nasal fracture.

 - Balance the size of the nose with the other facial features